patrickswickard/latex_photo_album_layout/README.md

 also need qrcode package:
 pip3 install qrcode

+and
+pip3 install requests

+(I think those are all the non-standard ones...)

 Usage:

 This project contains a lot of messy hacked scripts to deal with some previously-downloaded photo albums and metadata unique to the author's environment and situation.
 However, there are two files that can be tweaked for general usage.